Machine Learning vs Neural Networks: Understanding the Key Differences

 Also Read: Deep Learning vs Neural Networks: Difference Between Deep Learning and Neural Networks

-In essence, neural networks bring machine learning to life, enabling it to handle more sophisticated tasks that require high levels of abstraction.
+In essence, neural networks bring machine learning to life, enabling it to handle more sophisticated tasks that require high levels of abstraction, such as recognizing emotional tone in speech or understanding the context of an image.
 Its deep architecture enables models to process and learn from vast data, refining predictions over time.

 By incorporating neural network in machine learning, you get the power of structured learning and the ability to handle massive, complex datasets.